mlgrn/mlgrn.github.io/README.md

 ## To Add new content

-Log into Sanity and and add the content to it's respective category and it will populate on the front end of the site.
+Log into Sanity and add the content to it's respective category and it will populate on the front end of the site.

 ## To Add New Categories of to site